-- 6. Some of the provisions which are included in the CIV Uniform Rules no longer appear in the new version.
+- 6. Some of the provisions included in the 1980 CIV Uniform Rules no longer appear in the 1999 version.
 Some of these are provisions which were introduced into the basic Convention as provisions common to all the Appendices (national law, unit of account, supplementary provisions), while others are detailed regulations which have become superfluous in a rail transport market which has been largely liberalised, or provisions which have been deliberately abandoned so as to grant the contracting parties a greater contractual freedom (for example, certain provisions concerning registration and carriage of luggage, the condition, type, packaging and identification marking of luggage, refund, supplementary payments, etc.). - 7.
 Unfortunately, it has to be noted that the degree of legal standardisation is not as high in the CIV Uniform Rules as in the CIM Uniform Rules.
 There are still numerous references to national law, particularly with regard to the carrier's liability in the case of death or injury of passengers.
-Since the living standards still vary considerably from one Member State to another, more extensive standardisation does not appear to be achievable at the present time.
+Since the living standards at that time varied considerably from one Member State to another (and still do), more extensive standardisation has not been achievable up to now.

 - 8. One of the objectives of the revision was to harmonise the Uniform Rules with the law applicable to other modes of transport.
-Such a result has been achieved, partially, in the area of goods transportation: the new version of the CIM Uniform Rules is based, with regard to certain questions, on the Convention on the Contract for the International Carriage of Goods by Road (CMR) and the Hamburg Rules.
-The CIV Uniform Rules are also influenced indirectly by these international conventions, namely, the provisions concerning the carriage of luggage, these provisions actually being based on the new version of the CIM Uniform Rules.
+Such a result has been achieved, partially, in the area of goods transportation: 1999 CIM Uniform Rules were based, with regard to certain questions, on the Convention on the Contract for the International Carriage of Goods by Road (CMR) and the Hamburg Rules.
+The CIV Uniform Rules are also influenced indirectly by these international conventions, namely, the provisions concerning the carriage of luggage, these provisions actually being based on the 1999 CIM Uniform Rules.
 With regard to the rules concerning the carriage of passengers themselves, with the exception of the regulation of the legal status of the substitute carrier, in accordance with the Athens Convention of 1974, there has been no significant harmonisation with the law applicable to other modes of transport (see also No. 4 of the remarks relating to Title IV). - 9.
 With regard to the requirement to devise rules that are more "client-friendly", some progress has been noted (but see the remark relating to Article 49).
 One can cite, by way of example, the extension of the limits of liability (see Articles 30, 31, 41, 43 and 46), with the exception of the maximum amount of liability in cases of loss of or damage to vehicles transported in accompanied-vehicle trains (Article 45), the removal of "abnormal passenger behaviour" as ground for exoneration and the limitation of "behaviour of a third party" as ground for exoneration (see Article 26), the introduction of liability in case of failure to keep to the timetable (see Article 33), as well as a new provision extension of the carrier's liability and obligations (see Article 5, last sentence.)